DevSkillsIT/ActiveDirectoryMCP/README.md

 ---

-**✅ Production Ready!** 🎉 Your comprehensive Active Directory MCP service is fully tested (43/43 tests passing) and ready for production deployment with complete HTTP transport support.
+**✅ Production Ready!** 🎉 Your comprehensive Active Directory MCP service is fully tested (129/129 tests passing) and ready for production deployment with complete HTTP transport support, performance validation, and enterprise-grade reliability.

 ## 🔗 Related Projects